A record of what people do for each other.

 Act Recorded

-Both threads are written.
+Both chains are written.
 The cooperative act is memorialized.

-Share a read-only snapshot of your thread for negotiation.
+Share a read-only snapshot of your chain for negotiation.
 No counterparty names are included.
 Only your work patterns, density, and categories are visible.

 Share App